 Show All Answers

-Citizens wishing to file a COMPLAINT against an employee/officer of the Police Department may do so in several different ways:1.
-Download the Complaint Document, complete it, and either bring or mail to the Police Department; 2.
-Contact any supervisor; or3.
-Contact the Internal Affairs Office (IAO).
+Citizens wishing to file a COMPLAINT against an employee/officer of the Sherman Police Department may do so in several different ways:

-The IAO is open during normal business hours and located in the Sherman Police Department at 317 South Travis.
-If you prefer, you may call the IAO, write a letter, or email to begin the process.
-Texas State Law requires that all complaints againstpolice officers must be in writing and signed by the person making the complaint.
+If you prefer, you may call the Office of Professional Standards, write a letter, or email to begin the process.
+Texas State Law requires that all complaints against police officers must be in writing and signed by the person making the complaint.

 If you call 9-1-1 by mistake, do not hang up.
 Tell the call taker what happened so they know there really isn't an emergency.